 Most swamps in the city have been drained for settlement.
 The most interesting surviving wetland is at Te Henga at the mouth of the Waitākere River on the west coast, which remains in its near-natural state.

 In the 19th century the Ōruawharo and Mahurangi rivers in the north were important routes for shipping timber.
 The Wairoa River in the south-east was important for transporting dairy products.

 The steep slopes of the Waitākere Ranges rise in the west, and the Hūnua Ranges in the south-east.
-Between them lie the low undulating slopes of the isthmus, dotted with small volcanic cones, where the central city lies.
+Between them lie the low undulating slopes of the isthmus on which the central city lies, dotted with small volcanic cones.
 The lowlands are mostly old marine deposits of silt and sand.

-The Waitākere Ranges, extending 30 kilometres north of Manukau Harbour, were formed by lava hurled from volcanic eruptions beneath the Tasman Sea 22 million years ago.
+The Waitākere Ranges, which extend 30 kilometres north of Manukau Harbour, were formed by lava hurled from volcanic eruptions beneath the Tasman Sea 22 million years ago.
 The battering of the waves along the coast has carved out dramatic high cliffs, caves and blowholes.

 North and south of the cliffs are dunes.
-They consist of pumice and ash, washed down the Waikato River from the Volcanic Plateau, mixed with black Taranaki sand that has been driven north by coastal currents.
-The huge sand spits that nearly enclose the Manukau and Kaipara harbours reach their highest point (285 metres) along the Āwhitu peninsula.
+They consist of pumice and ash washed down the Waikato River from the Volcanic Plateau, mixed with black Taranaki sand that has been driven north by coastal currents.
+The huge sandspits that nearly enclose the Manukau and Kaipara harbours reach their highest point (285 metres) on the Āwhitu peninsula.